prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 ###### Rule 198 - Revocation of an order to preserve evidence

-1. The Court shall ensure that an order to preserve evidence is revoked or otherwise cease to have effect, upon request of the defendant, without prejudice to the damages which may be claimed, if, within a time period not exceeding 31 calendar days or 20 working days, whichever is the longer,  from the date  specified in  the Court’s  order  with due account to the date where the Report referred to in Rule 196.4 shall be presented , the applicant does not start proceedi ngs on the merits of the case before the Court.
+1. The Court shall ensure that an order to preserve evidence is revoked or otherwise cease to have effect, upon request of the defendant, without prejudice to the damages which may be claimed, if, within a time period not exceeding 31 calendar days or 20 working days, whichever is the longer,  from the date  specified in  the Court's  order  with due account to the date where the Report referred to in Rule 196.4 shall be presented , the applicant does not start proceedi ngs on the merits of the case before the Court.

 2. Where the measures to preserve evidence are revoked, or where they lapse due to any act or omission by the applicant, or where it is subsequently found that there has been no infringement or threat of infringement of the patent, the Court may order the applicant, upon request of the defendant, to provide the defendant appropriate compensation for any injury caused by tho se measures [Rule 354.2].